PhilippElhaus/Exchange-Rate-Server/README.md

 For recorded rates of up to three hours send *HISTORY.BASE.QUOTE* (e.g. HISTORY.CHF.EUR) to the WebSocket server.

+To request an individual Exchange Rate for a pair send *PAIR.CCY1.CCY2.EXCHANGE* (e.g. PAIR.BTC.EUR.BITFINEX) to the WebSocket server.

 <img src="shot_A.png" width="350">
 <img src="shot_B.png" width="350">